matefriki/car-experiment-website/README.md

 For Prism to work, it may be necessary to install the Java JDK if it is not already available.
 Whether Prism is working can be verified by running the `prism` executable found in the bin directory.

-After that, run the command `npm install` from the main directory
+After that, run the command `npm install` from the main directory.

 Finally, put the path to the Prism executable found in the bin directory into the config.txt file.